aridoza/foundational-java/Concurrency/README.md

 One final note on the _synchronized_ syntax.
 When you add _synchronized_ to a method, you are in effect saying, "lock on this object".
 However you can choose to lock on different objects, using the related syntax:
 `synchronized(someObject)`

-When we create an object for the sake of using its lock, we call that object a "_mutex_".
-Be sure that when you are using an object as mutex, that variable is not going to change its value, because the lock belongs to the value not the variable.
-Generally you want to declare those mutex variables to be _final_ to prevent any reassignment.
+When we create an object solely for the purpose of using its lock, we call such an object a "_mutex_".
+Be sure that when you are using an object as a mutex, that variable is not going to change its value, because the lock belongs to the value not the variable.
+Generally you want to declare those mutex variables to be _final_ to prevent any reassignment, and capitalize the entire variable name, to indicate that is it final, as we mentioned in our "Data Types and Variables" lesson.

 Let's modify our class above to use synchronized and see how that works: